 Dish out generous servings of praise and positive comments along with your helpful suggestions.
 Show your student that you notice her efforts; then make gentle suggestions that encourage improved writing without bruising her sensitive spirit.
 And when you give a final grade, laud her with sincere praise.
 Show that you notice things she did well and correctly.
 Remember: if you use an objective grading rubric, you’ll know what these things are!

-Share a comment: What objections do you face when you edit or grade your children’s writing assignments?
+Share a comment: Is parental criticism a stumbling block for your children?
+What objections do you face when you edit or grade their writing assignments?

 Leaving a comment at any Stumbling Blocks article enters you into a drawing for a $25 WriteShop gift certificate.
 You can earn up to eleven chances in the drawing by commenting on all eleven articles.
 There’s still time to comment on any previous post!